Kombumerri clan

+The Kombumerri are an Indigenous people of the Nerang area on the Gold Coast, Queensland, Australia.
+They have long been considered one of nine distinct named clan estate groups of the Yugambeh people.
+However, this claim has been potentially contested by the National Native Title Tribunal.

 Name

 The ethnonym kombumerri has been related to a Yugambeh word, gūmbo, which refers to a type of shellfish called a mudflat or cobra with -merri meaning "man" and thus means "cobra people".
 Such cobra were a delicacy in the aboriginal diet.

 The autonym of the people of the Nerang area is not known.
 Kombumerri was first registered in 1914, when, assisted by a local schoolteacher, John Lane, Bullum (John Allen), composed a grammar and word list of the Yugambeh dialect.
 In this work, Allen, who belonged to the Wangerriburra tribe, mentioned that it was the name for the Nerang River people.
 Whether this is a Wangerriburra exonym or not is not known.
 In 1923 Archibald Meston stated that the Nerang tribe was called the "Talgiburri".
 Germaine Greer cites the authority of Margaret Sharpe for the view that the root of Talgiburri, namely talgi- represents dalgay (dry).
 She thus takes Dalgaybara to mean people of the dry sclerophyll forest, rather than salt-water people.
 The same root underlies the clan name Tulgigin, which is taken to mean "dry forest people", said to dwell south of the northern rim of the caldera.
 Meston also mentioned another Nerang tribe as distinct from the Talgiburri, namely the Chabbooburri, and, writing in 1923, considered both "extinct".

 John Gladstone Steele states that the Nerang river tribe was known as the Ngarangbal-speaking Nerang-ballun, and adds that the toponym nerang has several etymologies: ngarang has been taken to mean "little stream"; as a language name it might suggest that the Ngaranbal were a people who used the word ngaraa for the idea of "what"; alternatively it may be related to neerang/neerung, with the sense of shovel-nosed shark.